Artemether / lumefantrine Side Effects

 Applies to artemether / lumefantrine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking artemether / lumefantrine:More common
+You should check with your doctor immediately if any of these side effects occur when taking artemether / lumefantrine:More common

 - Abdominal or stomach pain